The time has come. (Round 1 is here, don’t laugh.)

 - Become expert enough at a thing to testify about it before Congress.
 This is probably definitely a little situational and maybe I don’t want to have to do that, but I’m leaving it here anyway.

-- Have some sort of legitimate professional reason to go back in the White House (Update April 8th: scratch this, obviously.)
+- Have some sort of legitimate professional reason to go back in the White House (2017 update: scratch this, obviously.)

 - Join one of three potential national security fellowship cohorts

 - Join a specific technical fellowship cohort that I think would provide some really useful skills